Seattle Children’s nurses new contract brings ‘unprecedented’ raises

 By the end of the third year, the final year of the new contract, the base rate for nurses will have increased 31%, from a current rate of $36.21 per hour to $47.60.
 Senior nurses, meanwhile, will jump from about $77.18 per hour to $89.80 by August 2024.

-“While we wish we could have garnered even more, we want to recognize that the incredible turn-out at the picket and our solidarity in the workplace empowered us to aim high, act boldly, and win unprecedented raises,” WSNA said in a statement after the tentative agreement was reached.
+“While we wish we could have garnered even more, we want to recognize that the incredible turn-out at the picket and our solidarity in the workplace empowered us to aim high, act boldly, and win unprecedented raises,” WSNA said in a statement after the tentative agreement was reached a few weeks ago.

-Several members of the hospital’s bargaining committee said they felt a wave of relief after coming to a tentative agreement with management a few weeks ago.
-The Thursday night ratification comes after more than two years of deep concerns from health care workers in the region, most targeted at staff shortages and inadequate working conditions, like high nurse-to-patient ratios and a lack of breaks.
+Several members of the hospital’s bargaining committee said they felt a wave of relief Thursday night.
+The ratification comes after more than two years of deep concerns from health care workers in the region, most targeted at staff shortages and inadequate working conditions, like high nurse-to-patient ratios and a lack of breaks.

 “These are by far the highest raises we’ve ever gotten in any of the previous negotiating teams we’ve been on,” said Kara Yates, a 12-year registered nurse at Children’s who’s served on three previous bargaining committees.
 “I am excited mostly from the perspective of being able to retain nurses.
 It’s less about the actual money and more about the fact that we currently still do have over 400 of our 2,000 positions that are vacant.”